statavarthy/Project-Life-Expectancy-Based-on-SocioEconomic-Indicators/README.md

 ######Conclusion:

-Significance of Pearson Correlation corfficient value:
+Significance of Pearson Correlation coefficient value:

 Value of ρ                        Strength of Relationship